Banner Image Source Original image held by the Harvard-Yenching Library

 • Do not justify the right margin.

-• Do not insert two spaces between sentences or between double and single quotation marks.
+• Do not insert two spaces between sentences or a space between double and single quotations marks.

 • Paginate the manuscript but avoid using any other running header or footer.